treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 ```

 Comprehensions are a special-purpose tool for looping over an iterable to build up a new list while modifying each element along the way and/or filtering elements down.
-The `list` constructor is a special-purpose tool for looping over an iterable to build up a new list from it, without changing anything at all.
+The `list` constructor is a special-purpose tool for looping over an iterable to build up a new list, without changing anything at all.

-If you don't need to filter your elements down or map them into new elements while building up your new list, you don't need a comprehension: you need the `list` constructor.
+If you don't need to filter your elements down or map them into new elements while building up your new list, **you don't need a comprehension: you need the `list` constructor**.

 This comprehension converts each of the `row` tuples we get from looping over `zip` into lists: